 Hi Aviva, I am a follower of yours and for the last week or so I’ve been thinking I have pertussis.
 I’ve had the slight fever/nose and mild stuff, but now (about 7 days later) an annoying cough is starting to creep up and worsen.
-I had a good bout of it two years ago, so this is all very familiar.
 Here is my question: What besides Vitamin C should we all be taking to boost our immune systems?
 My biggest concern is my 13 month old vax-free little man.
 He’s just now started exploring and swallowing solid foods, and will keep getting the ta-ta’s (His words, not mine) for as long as he’d like.
-The kids eat “Popsicles” that I make from scratch that are packed with C, coconut oil, raw honey, spinach, greek yogurt, real fruit… Lots of good stuff.
-The weather has turned cool though and they aren’t as appealing anymore!
 Do you have any suggestions?
 Thank you for all that you do for us ladies – we need more people like you in our corner. ~HG

 Thank you for supporting and following my work!
 It is much appreciated!
 While I can’t provide personal consultations by email, here’s some info I can share:

-As for herbal support, there are a number of excellent immune boosting recipes and cough remedies in my free e-book Pediatrics for Parents…Naturally, which you will get by signing up on my website.
+As for herbal support, there are a number of excellent immune boosting recipes and cough remedies in my free e-book Herbal Medicines for Kids which you can get right here.
 You’ll find many more in my books Naturally Healthy Babies and Children and Vaccinations: A Thoughtful Parent’s Guide.
 Remember, food is our first medicine!
 I love to make soups that double as great immune tonics.
 Chicken soup is of course an old standby, but you can also try making miso soup with lots of garlic, onions, carrots, and shitake mushrooms.

 Elderberry syrup is considered especially tonic for the lungs and can be used by itself daily to support and protect respiratory immunity.
 Or you can use a more elaborate formula such as the one below.
 The herbs can be mail ordered in small amounts from Mountain Rose Herbs.